arief-hidayat/sagemaker-domain-customization/jupyterlab-images/README.md

 With above setup, you should be able to see this custom image in drop down selection in your JupyterLab Space.
 ![set-jupyterlab-image](../imgs/jupyterlab-img-01-set-in-space.jpg)

+If you are using custom image from [2.1.0-cpu](./Dockerfile.jupyterlab-2.1.0-cpu),
-You can then use the [tar-pip.sh](./tar-pip.sh) from terminal or kernel.
+* You can then use the [tar-pip.sh](./tar-pip.sh) from terminal or kernel.

-Example of generating tar file from `test.txt` which contains python requirements.
+* Example of generating tar file from `test.txt` which contains python requirements.
 ![tar-pip](../imgs/jupyterlab-img-02-tar-pip-01.jpg)